 - startup and shutdown procedures

 The Brimstone Advanced Sulfur Recovery Course will feature an afternoon session working with the highly respected ProTreat® Sulfur Recovery and Gas Treating Simulator, guided by the Optimized Gas Treating staff.
-During this session, attendees will have the opportunity for hands-on exploration of Claus, TGTU and amine plant operations.
+During this session, attendees will have the opportunity for hands-on exploration and troubleshooting of Claus, TGTU and amine plant operations.
 Such exercises help provide a better understanding of important parameters that affect the operation of their plants and are extremely helpful in teaching how to optimize and troubleshoot these sulfur processing units.

 Advanced Sulfur Recovery Course Outline